llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 You're set.
 Plug the SD card and the USB drive into the Raspberry Pi and turn on.
 As is the first time to run RetroPie, it's gonna take a little more time to process everything.

-The first screen to appear is like "Welcome, I found some controllers plugged in":
+The first screen to appear is like "Welcome, I found some controller plugged in":

 ![First screen](./welcome-screen.png)

-### Setting up controllers
+### Setting up controller

-You've to configure each button of the controllers.
-I recommend to use the same distribution that the Sega Genesis controllers:
+You've to configure each button of the controller.
+I recommend to use the same distribution that the Sega Genesis controller:

 ![Sega Genesis controller](./genesis-controller.png)

-- **Step 12.** My choice of configuration for [Xin Mo controllers](#setting-arcade-controllers) is:
+- **Step 12.** My choice of configuration for [Xin Mo controller](#setting-arcade-controller) is:
   - For arrows, only set "up", "down", "left" and "right" on "D-PAD".
   - For buttons, use the same distribution that the Sega Genesis controller.
-You can change this later and even [configure controllers for individual systems and individual games](https://github.com/RetroPie/RetroPie-Setup/wiki/retroarch-configuration).
+You can change this later and even [configure controller for individual systems and individual games](https://github.com/RetroPie/RetroPie-Setup/wiki/retroarch-configuration).
   - For anything else, keep pressing any key some seconds to set "-NOT DEFINED-".

   **From now on, the "A" button is *ACCEPT* and "B" button is *CANCEL*.**